alldritt/MailDropper/README.md

 # Mail Dropper

-Mail Dropper is a prototype for a tool allowing Shortcuts workflows to operate on email messages.
+Mail Dropper is a prototype for a tool allowing iOS Shortcuts workflows to operate on email messages.
+See the [corresponding MacScripter.net topic](https://www.macscripter.net/t/applying-a-shortcut-script-to-a-mail-message/75650/4).

 This version is **very** limited: